tevino/abool/README.md

 cond.UnSet()               // Set to false
-cond.SetTo(true)           // Set to whatever you want cond.SetToIf(false, true)  // Set to true if it is false, returns false(not set) cond.Toggle() bool         // Toggle the boolean value atomically and returns the previous value.
+cond.SetTo(true)           // Set to whatever you want cond.SetToIf(false, true)  // Set to true if it is false, returns false(not set) cond.Toggle() *AtomicBool  // Negates boolean atomically and returns a new AtomicBool object which holds previous boolean value.

 // embedding